babelouest/iddawc/API.md

 ### Manage clients registration

-If available on the AS, you can manage a client registration by changing its metadata or get the client registration metadata.
+You can manage a client registration by changing its metadata or get the client registration metadata.
 These functions will use the access_token in the session if one is set.

 ```C
 /**